Last Updated on October 20, 2023

 Transformation: Crows are linked to shifts and transformations in many civilizations.
 A crow can cross your path as a warning that major changes are about to occur or that you are now going through one.

-Intelligence and Adaptability: Crows are highly intelligent and adaptable birds.
+Intelligence And Adaptability: Crows are highly intelligent and adaptable birds.
 Seeing a crow may remind you to use your wit and adaptability to navigate a challenging situation or problem.

 Spiritual Message: Some people believe that crows can carry spiritual messages from the spirit world.
 If you encounter a crow, it may be a message or reminder from the spiritual realm.